digitaltrails/vdu_controls/README.md

 Does adjusting a VDU affect its lifespan or health?
 ---------------------------------------------------

-There has been speculation that repeatably updating VDU settings might affect VDU lifespan.
-If this is of concern, perhaps consider first adjusting the ambient lighting rather than the VDU.
-Under the terms of its licence, there is no warranty for the program.
+There has been speculation that repeatably altering VDU settings might affect VDU lifespan.
+Possible reasons include the consumption of NVRAM write cycles, stressing the VDU power-supply, or increasing the LED panel burn-in.

-That said, ``vdu_controls`` does include a number of features that in part address such
+That said, ``vdu_controls`` does include a number of features that can be used to reduce the overall frequency of adjustments.
-concerns:

-+ Slider-dragging is limited to updating the VDU every 0.5 secs.
++ Inbuilt mitigations:
+  + Transitions during slider-dragging are limited to one update per second.
-+ Ambient brightness stepping is limited to 1.0 seconds between stepped adjustment.
+  + Transitions during ambient-light-level brightness adjustment are limited to one update per second.
+  + Automatic ambient brigntness adjustment only triggers above a sensitity threashold which defaults to 10%.

++ Electable mitigations:
+  + Choose to restore pre-prepared 'presets' instead of dragging sliders.
+  + Refrain from adding transitions to `presets`.
-+ The global `stepping` setting can be disabled.
-Slider-dragging and ambient-light-responses will then jump to their final values without any transitioning steps.
+  + Turn off the global `transitions` setting, slider-dragging and ambient-light-responses will then jump to their final values without any transitioning steps.
-+ Restoring a `preset` defaults to jumping immediately to the preset values without any transitional steps.
-+ The amount and frequency of changes can be reduced by using fewer `presets` or by stair-stepping ambient brightness response curves so that they result in fewer adjustments.
+  + Turn off `interpolation` for ambient brightness response curves, brightness will stair-step instead of ramping through intermediate values.
+  + Attach `presets` to ambient brightness response curves, brightness will then tend to jump to the closest presets.
-+ The manual override can be engaged when faced with fluctuating levels of ambient brightness.
+  + Engage the manual override when faced with rapidly fluctuating levels of ambient brightness.
+  + Consider adjusting the ambient lighting instead of the VDU.

 #### Other concerns